What is AI SEO? 2026 Definition + Platforms

 Step 1: Audit AI crawler access

-Run curl -A "GPTBot" https://yoursite.com/article to confirm your CDN doesn’t block non-browser user agents.
-Pull the page in a headless browser with JavaScript disabled to confirm the main content renders without a JS execution step.
+Start with yoursite.com/robots.txt and confirm GPTBot, OAI-SearchBot, ChatGPT-User, ClaudeBot, PerplexityBot, and Google-Extended aren’t blocked.
+Run curl -A "GPTBot" https://yoursite.com/article to confirm your CDN doesn’t block non-browser agents, then pull the page with JavaScript disabled to confirm the content renders without a JS step.

 Step 2: Inventory your entity footprint

-Step 4: Rebuild target pages around extractable structure
+Step 4: Rebuild target pages for extractability

 Step 5: Strengthen brand entity in third-party sources

-Step 6: Build community signal where your audience already is
+Step 6: Build community signal

 Step 7: Instrument measurement before publishing more